-We ask that she bring her full self to REVEAL, even her fears.
+We ask that she bring her full self to the REVEAL shoot, even her fears.

 - She is asked not to look in the mirror for the duration of the shoot.

-- She has *almost no say in how we choose her set design, hair, makeup.
+- She has *almost no say in how we choose her set design, hair, or makeup.